 Andrew is a senior registrar in Anaesthesia and Pre-Hospital Emergency Medicine currently in the final years of his anaesthetics training in the Wessex Deanery.
 He developed his interest in pre-hospital care whilst at university in Aberdeen and completed his training in Pre-Hospital Emergency Medicine with Great Western Air Ambulance Charity over 2019-20.
 In a varied career to date, to complement his base specialty training, Andrew has completed additional posts in Paediatric and Neurosciences Intensive Care, Emergency Medicine and Major Trauma.
 He has also served as an officer in the Royal Navy.
 Outside of work Andrew enjoys scuba diving and walking in the countryside.

 Bravo (Bristol and Avon Volunteer) Medics is an accredited British Association Immediate Care (BASICS) scheme, and has been supporting volunteer responding since January 2020.
-Our inaugural volunteer doctor has been busy, responding to 43 requests for critical care in the first half of this year.
+Over our first two years of operating, we responded to 178 requests for critical care.

 We’re a relatively new organisation so please bear with us while we add more information to our website.